 The Sapphire Reserve provides elite hotel benefits at Relais & Châteaux properties.
 By staying only two qualifying nights per year at these luxury properties, cardholders can gain Club 5C status.
 That comes with room upgrades, VIP service, and the mysterious “Discovery Privilege,” which is an experience that’s unique to each property.

 The value of these hotel status perks will depend on which hotel brands you tend to stay with.
 If you end up in Relais & Châteaux properties, the Sapphire Reserve would make your stays even more comfortable.
-Otherwise, it would probably be easier to find properties within the SPG and Hilton portfolios.
+Otherwise, it would probably be easier to find properties within the Marriott Bonvoy and Hilton portfolios.

 Overall the Amex card might have the edge when it comes to the reward potential and extra perks.
 But the Sapphire Reserve is a very rewarding card too, and has a lot going for it.
 You’ll get more flexibility than the Amex card when it comes to earning and redeeming rewards.
 It hits a few important notes that the Business Platinum does not, so it could very well be the right card for you.

 Read more in our Review of the Chase Sapphire Reserve Card